top of page

 We will either take the dog back or help you facilitate its rehoming - whatever is in the best interests of the dog.

-An untrained and unsocialised Xolo may not be able to be rehomed, so it is important that families put every effort into their dogs in case they ever have to rehome their dog.
+A poorly trained and under-socialised Xolo may not be suitable for rehoming, so it is essential that families put every effort into their dogs in case they ever have to rehome their dog.